philgyford/python-halftone/README.md

 Default: `"_halftoned"`

+### `output_quality`

+When saving any JPEG images, what quality to use.
+From 0 to 100.
+Pillow says to avoid anything over 95.
+Has no effect on non-JPEG images.

+Default: `75`

 ### `percentage`

 How much of the gray component to remove from the CMY channels and put in the K channel.